Why This Recipe Works

-This vegan version, which ends up somewhere between a soup and a stew, relies on canned chickpeas and their liquid for body, but giving them a bit of a simmer with some aromatics—garlic, onion, bay leaf, and smoked paprika—adds a ton of flavor back to them.
-The unique part is the bit of ginger added into the pureed tomatoes.
+This vegan version, which ends up somewhere between a soup and a stew, relies on canned chickpeas and their liquid for body, but giving them a bit of a simmer with some aromatics—garlic, onion, bay leaf, and smoked paprika—adds a ton of flavor back to them (for more on that technique, check out this article on 30-minute bean soups).
+The unique part is the bit of ginger added into the puréed tomatoes.
 It's not enough to make itself obvious, but just enough to add a bit of complex heat to the saucy backbone of the dish.

 Add chopped tomatoes, garbanzo beans (with their liquid) bay leaves, and soy sauce, and bring to a boil over high heat.
 Reduce to a bare simmer and cook, stirring occasionally, until thickened into a thick stew, about 30 minutes total.

-Season to taste with kosher salt and serve immediately, drizzling with extra virgin olive oil and a a few drops of sherry vinegar.
+Season to taste with kosher salt and serve immediately, drizzling with extra-virgin olive oil and a few drops of sherry vinegar.

 |Total Fat 27g||34%|

 |Dietary Fiber 24g||84%|

 |Total Sugars 20g|